 Since 2013, local authorities have been primarily responsible for sexual health services in England.
 Sexual health services are paid for by a ring-fenced public health grant – funded by the national Government.

-Adequate public health funding is vital if we are to prioritise prevention, tackle new HIV infections and ensure that everyone is supported to achieve good sexual health.
+Adequate public health funding is vital if we are to prioritise prevention, tackle new HIV transmissions and ensure that everyone is supported to achieve good sexual health.

 Cuts to funding

 The local authority public health budget is being cut by £700 million in real terms between 2014/15 and 2019/20.
 The cuts to funding have led to sexual health service budgets being cut by 25% in this time.

 There is no future funding settlement for the local authority public health grant past 2019/20 and no solution from the government to the very urgent demand being seen in sexual health services now.
 These funding cuts are short-sighted and ill-thought through.
 They’ll ultimately lead to extra pressures on the health and social care system, as transmission of HIV and STIs continues.

 What we want

-We are working with HIV, sexual health and reproductive health charities, medical authorities and local government to push the Government to reverse cuts to local authority public health budgets.
+We are working with HIV and sexual health charities, medical authorities and local councils to push the Government to reverse cuts and fully fund local authority public health budgets.

 We want public health, including sexual and reproductive health services to be fully funded to meet local need.
-The Government’s Spending Review in 2019 should include an uplift in public health funding that reverses the cuts and invests in local prevention services.
+The Government’s Spending Round in 2019 should include an uplift in public health funding that reverses the cuts and invests in local prevention services.